The Concentration in English

 English concentrators must take a total of 11 courses: two 200-level prerequisites, the Junior Seminar, and eight departmental courses, seven of which must be at the 300 level or above.
 With the permission of the departmental representative, concentrators may count one cognate course from another department, where that course adds depth or perspective to their studies in English.
 (Some optional tracks may permit more cognates.)
 All courses in English follow the department's grading standards.

 English department prerequisites provide a background in literary history and working knowledge of one of the major genres.
 Concentrators take both ENG 200 (British Literature from the 14th to the 18th Centuries) and one of the 200-level Reading Literature courses: ENG 205 (Poetry), ENG 206 (Fiction), ENG 207 (Drama), or ENG 208 (The Essay).
-While someconcentrators take one of the prerequisites after joining the department, it is recommended to complete at least one by the end of sophomore year.
+While some concentrators take their prerequisites after joining the department, it is recommended to complete at least one by the end of sophomore year.

 The Junior Seminar

-An introduction to the methods of research and the arts of criticism, taken in the fall of junior year.
+An introduction to the methods of research and the arts of criticism, taken in the fall of junior year (either at Princeton or while studying abroad at University College of London through OIP).
 Concentrators choose one from a menu of five or six seminars when they sign into the department as sophomores.
 The courses are topical (ranging from Emily Dickinson to Theater and Sacrifice), but all of them involve intensive practice in the reading and writing of literary criticism.
 During Junior Seminar students will begin work on their Junior Paper, under the guidance of the Seminar Leader.
 During the spring term, JP work will continue, with the Seminar Leader acting as the student's JP advisor.

 During the Junior Fall, students should plan a program of departmental courses for the next two years.
-The planned coursework for the Junior spring and Senior year should be discussed with the Junior Seminar leader, who signs the SCORE sheet and acts as the junior advisor during the fall term.
+The planned coursework for the Junior spring and Senior year should be discussed with the Junior Seminar leader, who signs your Academic Planning Form and acts as the junior advisor during the fall term.

 Departmental distribution requirements ensure historical and generic breadth in each concentrator's program of study.